Trees are supposed to provide our homes with shade and beauty. But what happens when their roots start to grow out of control?

 Using A Stump Grinder

 If you have recently cut down a tree, then you may need to rent a stump grinder (which can cost anywhere from $100 to $400).
 When using a stump grinder, make sure you are wearing protective gear.
 You will need to wear long pants, a long sleeve shirt, headgear, and safety glasses.
 This is because a lot of debris kicks back!

 You will first need to use a chainsaw to trim the tree trunk.
 The goal is to get the trunk as close to the ground level as possible.
 Then, you will dig up any debris or rocks to protect the stump grinder.
 Drive the grinder on your stump and begin the grinding process.
 You may need to grind up to four inches.
 Once you’re done stump grinding, use a shovel to dig your tree roots up.
 Then, treat the area with mulch or the excess wood chips until it becomes part of your yard.

 Let Our North Virginia Tree Company Do The Work For You

 Trees are beautiful and serve as an important part of our ecosystem, but they can also be problematic when they grow too close to your home or require removal for other reasons.
 It is often necessary to have a professional remove the tree from your property and dispose of it properly.

 While you can use a stump grinder yourself, we have professional equipment that is stronger than what you can find available for homeowners.
-At David Tree Service, we only use top-of-the-line gear that is well-maintained.
+At United Tree Care, we only use top-of-the-line gear that is well-maintained.
 You can be sure that we are only using the best of the best when working on your landscaping!
 Our professional tree care experts are licensed and insured in the state of Virginia.

 We offer stump removal, stump grinding, and tree removal services in and around the Manassas, VA area.
 Call us today for a free estimate to have your roots removed, and ask about our military and senior discounts.